MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/single-page-application-azure-login-button-sdk-msal.md

 ## 1. Set up development environment

-Verify the following is installed on your local computer.
+Verify the following software is installed on your local computer.

 - An Azure user account with an active subscription.
 [Create one for free](https://azure.microsoft.com/free/).
 - [Node.js and npm](https://nodejs.org/en/download) - installed to your local machine.